 Completing quarterly surveys to gain honest feedback from individuals, family members and other professionals we work with.
 This helps us improve quality of care and service provision.

 Supporting our staff to develop their skills, learning from feedback, audits and assessments.
 This allows us to regularly review and develop our standards.

 Monthly clinical audits

 Measuring person-centred outcomes against best practice measures to identify areas of improvement.
 Audits are completed on medication administration records and clinical documentation in the home.

 Completed quarterly and bi-annually and sent to commissioning bodies, social workers and community children’s nursing teams (CCNT).
 The reports include details on commissioned hours of care, barriers and achievements, overview of provision, training provided and feedback from families.

-Listen to our Voyage Care Voice podcast episode with Yvonne Mujeri – Clinical Services Lead, Hannah Eastwood – Clinical Nurse Manager and Valaine Wilson – Clinical Nurse Educator.
-They discuss the measures we use to assess quality of care and the impact this has in improving outcomes for children and young people.
+You can also listen to our Voyage Care Voice podcast episode discussing the measures we use to assess quality of care and the impact this has in improving outcomes for children and young people.